AI Trail Analysis

 - Camera

-Sturdy hiking boots are essential for navigating the rocky terrain.
-Ample water and snacks are crucial for the 8.8-mile distance and significant elevation gain.
-Trekking poles can aid stability on descents and reduce knee strain, especially for the 'hard' difficulty.
+Sturdy hiking boots with good ankle support are crucial for the rocky terrain.
+Ample water and snacks are necessary for the 8.8-mile round trip and elevation gain.
+Trekking poles can greatly assist with stability and reduce strain on knees, especially on the descent.

 Safety tips⌄